 The NMSC uses its own Selection Index to determine which students qualify as Commended Students and Semifinalists.
 In general, students who score in the top 3-4% are named Commended Scholars, while students who score in the top 1% are deemed Semifinalists.

 Students are compared on a state-by-state basis.
 The NMSC's Selection Index ranges from 48 to 228 and is based on PSAT section scores.
-There are three PSAT section scores (one each for Math, Reading, and Writing and Language).
-Each section score ranges from 8 to 38.
+There are two PSAT section scores (one for the Reading and Writing section and one for Math).
+Each section score ranges from 160-760.